 Structural Design - Pipes

-The forces acting on a cross section of pipeline arise from three main sources:
+The forces acting on a cross section of pipeline design from three main sources:

 A) Weight of overlying fill, including any local surcharge.